Deci-AI/super-gradients/documentation/source/PhaseCallbacks.md

 Another example is how we use `BinarySegmentationVisualizationCallback` to visualize predictions during training in our [Segmentation Transfer Learning Notebook](https://bit.ly/3qKwMbe):

-## Integrating Your Own Code with Callbacks
+## Integrating Your Code with Callbacks

-Integrating your own code requires implementing a callback that would be triggered in the equivalent areas inside SG's training pipeline.
+Integrating your code requires implementing a callback that `Trainer` would trigger in the equivalent areas inside SG's training pipeline.

 So let's first get familiar with `super_gradients.training.utils.callbacks.base_callbacks.Callback` class.